natallah/BPH_scRNAseq_NatureComm/README.md

 To run scripts
 --------------------------------------------------------
-   -After installation of CRAN and Bioconductor packages, change directory names to reflect your current directory, change parameters as desired and output names of files as desired.
+   *After installation of CRAN and Bioconductor packages, change directory names to reflect your current directory, change parameters as desired and output names of files as desired.
 Typical runtime is ~20 minutes and results in an html formatted document detailing main quality control, clustering, and marker gene results.

--Scripts included are not novel software scripts, but are RMarkdown scripts that utilize open-source, well-documented software packages.
+*Scripts included are not novel software scripts, but are RMarkdown scripts that utilize open-source, well-documented software packages.

--RMarkdown scripts should be run in numerical order:
+*RMarkdown scripts should be run in numerical order:

  001-Seurat-From-Cellranger.Rmd